juliakm/DeepSearchAI/README.md

 # [Preview] DeepSearchAI

 This app is built on the Sample Chat App with AOAI GitHub project from which it was originally forked.
 It primarily modifies Chat.tsx and app.py to add URL parsing and enable back end searches for the chat.

-It will automatically starts a conversation with the any contents given to the URL query string (for instance, in its first use case, the URL of a [Learn](https://learn.microsoft.com) article, and its associated feedback).
+It will automatically starts a conversation with the any contents given to the URL query string, allowing you to embed links with predefined conversation starting points (for example, adding links from feedback work items generated for a site, which include details of the feedback and the URL of the page about which it was given).
 It then gives its best suggestion to answer the system prompt using that information, searching thoroughly and only responding when it can document everything it says with reference links to live URLs for the user to validate ground truth on its claims.

-It is flexible enough given a good front end system prompt (configured with an [environment variable](#environment-variables)) to also accept raw text pasted from a UUF feedback item description, which contains **Live URL** and **Verbatim** fields, and do the same with them.
-This makes the query string a good way to embed chat links that start conversations with specific details we want to have it review and answer.

-Note: some portions of the app use preview APIs.

 ## Deploy the app

 ### Deploy from your local machine

 #### Local Setup: Basic Chat Experience

-1. Copy `.env.sample` to a new file called `.env` and configure the settings as described in the [Environment variables](#environment-variables) section.
+1. Copy `.env.sample` to a new file called `.env` and configure the settings as described in the [environment variables](#environment-variables) section.

    These variables are required:
    - `AZURE_OPENAI_RESOURCE` or `AZURE_OPENAI_ENDPOINT`
    - `AZURE_OPENAI_MODEL`
    - `AZURE_OPENAI_KEY` (optional if using Entra ID)

    These variables are optional:
    - `AZURE_OPENAI_TEMPERATURE`
    - `AZURE_OPENAI_TOP_P`
    - `AZURE_OPENAI_MAX_TOKENS`
    - `AZURE_OPENAI_STOP_SEQUENCE`
    - `AZURE_OPENAI_SYSTEM_MESSAGE`

    See the [documentation](https://learn.microsoft.com/en-us/azure/cognitive-services/openai/reference#example-response-2) for more information on these parameters.

 2. Start the app with `start.cmd`.
 This will build the frontend, install backend dependencies, and then start the app.
 Or, just run the backend in debug mode using the VSCode debug configuration in `.vscode/launch.json`.